MagicMods/SimTouch/README.md

 - **Modulation:** Includes a Pulse Modulator system synced on a Beat Per Minutes.
 - **Embedded device:** Simple firmware, acting as slave, mirroring Sim's grid and sending back Touch and Emu data via UDP.
 Serial is used for runtime debugging.

-## Phase 2: Embedded System (Future Goal)
+## Phase 2: Embedded System

-- **Objective:** Port the core simulation logic (developed in Phase 1) to a target embedded system (e.g., ESP32-S3).
+- **Objective:** Port the core simulation logic (developed in Phase 1) to a target embedded system (e.g., ESP32-S3) providing a flexible system adaptable to various embedded targets and actuator types.

 - **Functionality:**
   - The embedded device runs the simulation natively.
   - Handles inputs directly (touchscreen, sensors like IMU, audio).
   - Outputs control signals for connected actuator arrays.
   - The JS application (`Sim/`) transitions to a remote control/configuration tool via UDP/API.

-## Goals

-- **Phase 1:** Develop and validate a portable, core particle simulation engine in JavaScript suitable for refactoring to C++/embedded environments.
-- **Phase 2:** Deploy the simulation onto a touch-enabled microcontroller to create novel, organic control methods for actuator arrays (LEDs, servos, etc.).
-- **Overall:** Provide a flexible system adaptable to various embedded targets and actuator types.

-## Requirements (for Phase 1 JS Environment)
+## Requirements

 - Node.js (v14+)
 - Modern web browser with WebGL2 support

-## Installation (Phase 1 JS)
+## Installation

 ```bash
 # Clone the repository